buildkite/docs/pages/pipelines/waterfall.md

 ## Overview

-Waterfall view allows you to see your build data as a waterfall chart, providing enhanced visibility into your build's job processes, durations and dependencies.
+Waterfall view allows you to see build data as a waterfall chart, providing enhanced visibility into your build's job processes, durations and dependencies.

 To access waterfall view:

 1. Navigate to any build page.
 1. Select _View_.
 1. Select _Waterfall_ from the dropdown menu.

+Waterfall view displays data for finished steps only.

 <!-- TODO: SCREENSHOT OF BASIC ROW WITH POPOVER GOES HERE -->